bt3gl/building_blog/content/DEFCAMP-QUALS_CTF_2014.md

 #### File Disclosure of Password Hashes

-This vulnerability provides a 30 second window in the Administration panel, which can e use to write a shell code.
+This vulnerability provides a 30-second window in the Administration panel, which can e use to write a shellcode.
 The main idea is a [directory traversal] to the **password.proprieties** that can be used to login in the server.

 Ingredients of this attack are: